 One of the goals of the Hart Leadership Program is to increase the number of structured educational opportunities that expose undergraduates to politics, and promote political participation.

 C2P’s premise is simple: invite to campus young elected officials and political figures who have chosen careers in public to share why their stories.
 In the short-term, students have the opportunity to ask questions and learn from young leaders who are shaping their communities.
 In the long term, C2P hopes to contribute to building a more robust political culture at Duke, and in the process, inspire students to choose careers in politics and public service.

-Begun in 2008, C2P programming that first year included Tallahassee Commissioner Andrew Gillum and then-Mayor, now-Senator Cory Booker.
+Begun in 2008, C2P programming that first year included former Tallahassee Mayor Andrew Gillum and then-Newark Mayor, now-Senator Cory Booker.

 The motivation for C2P stems from the major conclusion in Educating for Democracy, the Carnegie Foundation’s groundbreaking study on student political engagement.